 Discharge Instructions for Immunocompromised Patients

-- Make an appointment to see your health care provider as soon as possible.
+- Make an appointment to see your healthcare provider as soon as possible.

-- Take your medicines exactly as directed.
+- Take your medicines exactly as told.

 - Tell your provider about any side effects you have.

 - Wash your hands often, especially after using the bathroom.
 Make sure you wash them before and after changing any dressing or bandages.

 - Stay out of direct sunlight.
 Use sunscreen that is labeled hypoallergenic.
 Make sure it has an SPF of 30 or higher.

 - Use an electric razor for shaving so you don't cut yourself.

 - Check your skin daily for irritation, cracks, or rashes.

 - Clean floors, carpets, furniture, and counter tops regularly.
 Use products that kill germs.

 - Keep your kitchen clean and store all foods safely.